IBM/z_ansible_collections_samples/zos_basics/constructs/README.md

 > To support both the latest and prior versions of the collection:
 >
 > * The `main` branch will reflect playbooks compatible with `ibm_zos_core` version 1.10.0 or later.
-> * The ` ibm-z-playbooks-2024` branch will reflect playbooks compatible with `ibm_zos_core` version 1.9.x or earlier.
-See the compatible version of the playbook here <link to this playbook in branch>.???
+> * The `ibm-z-playbooks-2024` branch will reflect playbooks compatible with `ibm_zos_core` version 1.9.x or earlier.
 >
-> The ` ibm-z-playbooks-2024` branch will remain available until April 2025 but will no longer receive updates.
+> The `ibm-z-playbooks-2024` branch will remain available until April 2025 but will not receive updates.
+>
+>

 ## Playbook Requirements
 - [IBM® z/OS® core collection 1.0.0 or later](https://galaxy.ansible.com/ibm/ibm_zos_core)